Visual Puzzles

 This format belongs to a broader twentieth-century tradition of visual-spatial testing that includes figure assembly, part-whole construction, and mental rotation problems.
 Test designers used such items to observe whether spatial analysis could be sampled without depending heavily on language or extended explanation.

 In interpretation, visual-puzzle performance is often discussed under spatial visualization and part-whole reasoning.
-It becomes especially informative when compared with block-design or other construction tasks, because some people reason well about finished forms mentally even if they are less efficient in hands-on assembly formats.
+It becomes especially informative when compared with Spatial Navigation or other orientation tasks, because some people reason well about finished forms mentally even if they are less efficient when tracking movement across a map.

 This public version keeps the background and interpretive context visible while the interactive task remains locked.